 Neil has worked extensively with both commissioners and providers to develop SIBs and other outcomes-based contracts, and is also supporting the evaluation of the Commissioning Better Outcomes (CBO) Fund, working in partnership with Ecorys UK.
 He is also an experienced speaker and workshop facilitator at open access and client specific events both in the UK and overseas,

 Neil’s experience and expertise in outcome based commissioning build on more than 25 years involvement in the reform and improvement of public services, with a particular focus on complex commissioning and contracting with both the private and social sectors.
+Neil was a visiting Fellow of Practice at GO Lab in both 2017 and 2018.
+In addition to his role at ATQ Neil is a Non-Executive Director of Family Psychology Mutual CIC, a staff-led mutual social enterprise that delivers evidence-based interventions to young people and families.

 James Ronicle